digital-work-lab/open-source-project/02-git.md

 - Try to reproduce the situation
 (stash) -->

-2. Git provides the option to editing prior commits using an interactive rebase, such as the **git rebase -i**.
+2. Git provides the option to edit prior commits using an interactive rebase, such as the **git rebase -i**.
 How would that affect the following commits?

 <!--
 git questions: understand linearized git history displayed on github / reading gitk DAG